LIVE

 Sturm Ruger builds the American Ranch in their Mayodan, North Carolina factory.
 The Marksman trigger breaks at about 3 pounds out of the box and is user-adjustable down to 2 pounds.
 Three-shot group at 100 yards lands inside an inch and a half with Hornady Custom 170-grain InterLock, which is honest deer-killing accuracy at typical Midwest brush ranges.
 For a straight-wall hunter who already owns AR magazines and wants to reuse them in a bolt action, the Ranch is the answer.

 The trade-off for the Ranch is the bolt cycling issue noted above.
 The .350 Legend’s tapered straight-wall case sometimes binds against the magazine follower as the bolt closes, particularly in cold temperatures.
 Newer Ranch production has improved this, but it remains a reported issue.
-For shooters who plan to hunt in below-freezing temperatures, the Mossberg Patriot Predator or Bergara B-14 Ridge may be the more reliable choice.
+For shooters who plan to hunt in below-freezing temperatures, the Mossberg Patriot Predator or Bergara B-14 Stoke may be the more reliable choice.

 Ruger American Ranch Price